tentixo/air-gapped-backups/docs/Home.md

    4. Security: `security@examplevault.com`
 6. Send an email from a non-domain account to your `cloud@examplevault.com` to validate mail flow and read access for your domain user.
 7. Sign up for a new AWS account: [https://portal.aws.amazon.com/billing/signup](https://portal.aws.amazon.com/billing/signup)
+   1. Root account
+      - Email address
+      - Password
+      - Account name
+   2. Company Information
+   3. Credit Card + Billing address
-8. Retrieve the sent code to the `cloud@examplevault.com` mailbox to activate your account.
+8. Retrieve the validation code from `cloud@examplevault.com` and activate your account.
 9. Add MFA to your root account.